glacials/twos.dev/src/cold/screenshots.md

 type: draft
 ---

-# Aligning macOS Screenshots Ignoring Drop Shadows
+# Aligning macOS Screenshots With CSS

 Today, I found myself writing a post for this site that included some screenshots from macOS.